 He thinks hard about the forms his own poems take, she said.

 Written or spoken, form and sound has force.
 Hass talked of his wife, poet, translator and professor Brenda Hillman, who will memorize poems and say them aloud on hikes in the Sierras.
 It used to jar him, he said, to hear “Sailing to Byzantium” as they looked out at the peaks, but now he loves it — words and rhythm in magical places.

 When he and Fisher put words into Addison Street, the panels were black with white letters.
 The steel has rusted to rose, Hass said, with lettering like old ivory.
 The panels run down the sidewalk toward the high school, where students walk by them every morning and read Hass’s own “Song” —

 “… On the oak table / filets of sole / stewing in the juice of tangerines …”

-Photo at the top: Waves break along the Pacific shore near Point Reyes in California.
+At the top: The Golden Gate Bridge crosses the bay in the distance from Tilden Park in Oakland.
 Robert Hass, Berkeley professor and former national poet laureate, is known for bringing his home ground alive in his work.
 Photo by Kate Abbott